ANL-CESAR/RSBench/README.txt

 	  -w <windows>     Average Number of Windows per Nuclide -d               Disables Temperature Dependence (Doppler Broadening)
 	Default is equivalent to: -s large -p 300000 -l 34 -P 1000 -w 100

+	-m <simulation method>

+		Sets the simulation method, either "history" or "event".
+These options represent the history based or event based algorithms respectively.
+The default is the history based method.
+These two methods represent different methods of parallelizing the Monte Carlo transport method.
+In the history based method, the central mode of parallelism is expressed over particles, which each require some number of macroscopic cross sections to be executed in series and in a dependent order.
+The event based method expresses its parallelism over a large pool of independent macroscopic cross section lookups that can be executed in any order without dependence.
+		They key difference between the two methods is the dependence/independence of the macroscopic cross section loop.

 	-t <threads>